Manistee Champs

 The Manistee Champs were a minor league baseball team based in Manistee, Michigan.
-The Champs played from 1912 to 1914, after an earlier Manistee team played in 1890, followed by the 1911 Manistee "Colts."
 The Manistee teams played exclusively as members of the Michigan State League, winning three consecutive league titles from 1911 to 1913, leading to the "Champs" nickname.
+First known as Manistee "Colts" in 1911, the Champs played from 1912 to 1914.
+Manistee first played in the 1890 Michigan State League.

-Manistee was expelled from the Michigan State League in 1914 and moved to Belding, Michigan.
-Mainstee hosted minor league home games at the Parkdale Grounds.
+In 1914, the Manistee franchise was expelled from the Michigan State League during the season and was relocated to Belding, Michigan.

+Mainstee teams hosted minor league home games at the Parkdale Grounds.

 History

+Early teams

-Organized baseball began in Manistee, Michigan as early as 1876, with the Manistee town team hosting home games at the Canfield's Ravine ballpark.
+Organized baseball began in Manistee as early as 1876, when the Manistee town team hosted home games at the Canfield's Ravine ballpark.
 Admission was free.

-Minor league baseball began in Manistee, Michigan in 1890.
-The Manistee team became members of the six–team Independent level Michigan State League.
-The 1890 Michigan State League folded during the season.
-Manistee was in 2nd place with a 16–6 record when the league folded on June 13, 1890.
-The Michigan State League folded one day after the 1st place Grand Rapids Shamrocks (17–6) left to join the International League.
+Minor league baseball began in Manistee, Michigan in 1890, when the "Manistee" team became members of the six–team Independent level Michigan State League.
+The 1890 Michigan State League folded during the season, with Manistee in second place.
+Manistee had compiled a record of a 16–6 record when the league folded on June 13, 1890.
+The Michigan State League folded one day after the first place Grand Rapids Shamrocks (17–6) left to join the International League.
 The Manistee team was managed by John Murphy.

+Manistee hosted a semi-professional team in the early 1900's.
+Jack Morrissey played for Manistee while working as a manager of a lumberyard in town.
+Seen by scouts while playing for Manistee, Morrissey was signed to a professional contract and played with the Grand Rapids Furnituremakers in 1901.